soham4abc/postman-docs/src/pages/docs/designing-and-developing-your-api/the-api-workflow.md

 ## Watching a Collection

-The watch option allows you to receive an email/in-app notification when your team member belonging to the same workspace modifies the collection for example adding a new request, renaming the collection, modifying the existing requests and so on.
+The watch option allows you to receive an email/in-app notification when your team member belonging to the same workspace modifies the collection for example adding a new request, renaming the collection, modifying the existing requests, adding/updating variables, pre-request script, tests, adding/deleting a folder, and description and so on.

 Once you've created the collection, click the __watch__ option to start watching the collection.